oscdoctest/Qi-Docs/docs/indexes.rst

     "Properties": [timeProperty, stateProperty, valueProperty] });

-  Creating the QiStream with the Measurement as a Secondary Index is accomplished as follows:
+Creating the QiStream with the Measurement as a Secondary Index is shown in the following example:

 *Python*